Building the America We Want

 America’s First Youth-Powered Word Cloud

-How the Program Works: Micro to Macro
+How the Word Clouds Build and Flow: From Micro to Macro

 SCHOOL